Dry cow: Nutrition

 Dry cows require specific nutrient levels during their dry period.

-Dairy cows have specific nutritional needs during their dry phase.
+Dairy cows have specific nutritional needs during the dry phase.
 Separate diets are required for far-off and close-up cows in response to their metabolic changes as cows prepare for parturition.
 Producers may consult a nutritional advisor to ensure cows are receiving proper nutrients during this time.
 A far off cows diet should contain less energy and a high fiber content, while close up cows require a more energy dense diet.
 Forages such as corn and grain products may be incorporated within a close up cows diet because of their lower potassium content.
 Close-up cows may also require these lower potassium levels to prevent milk fever.
 It is also important for both dry cows to obtain enough protein within their diet for optimal health, milk production and reproduction.
 Research shows that milk production may be negatively impacted if cows do not acquire enough protein during their dry phase.
 If farms are unable to provide separate diets for far-off and close-up cows, producers may choose to manage their diets with a shorter dry period and a negative DCAD (dietary cation-anion difference) ration diet.
 These diets are acidic and help calcium be reabsorbed within the cows body and reduce the risk of milk fever.